Terms of Service

 By using will.com, you agree that:

-- You are responsible for ensuring your will is properly executed — printed, signed in front of witnesses, and (where applicable) notarized — in accordance with the laws of your state.
-A generated PDF that is not correctly executed is not a valid will.
+• You are responsible for ensuring your documents are properly executed: printed, signed in front of witnesses, and (where applicable) notarized, in accordance with the laws of your state.
+A generated PDF that is not correctly executed may not be legally valid.

-- You will store your executed will in a safe location and inform your executor of its whereabouts.
+• You will store your executed documents in a safe location and inform the appropriate people (executor, healthcare agent, financial agent) of their whereabouts.

-- You understand that laws change.
-You should review your will periodically and after major life events (marriage, divorce, birth of a child, significant change in assets).
+• You understand that laws change.
+You should review your documents periodically and after major life events (marriage, divorce, birth of a child, significant change in assets, moving to a new state).

 No warranties

-Legal requirements for wills vary by state and change over time.
-The generated document is a starting point, not a final legal instrument — until it is reviewed, signed, and witnessed according to your state’s requirements.
+Legal requirements for estate planning documents vary by state and change over time.
+A generated document is a starting point, not a final legal instrument, until it is reviewed, signed, and witnessed according to your state’s requirements.

 Limitation of liability

-To the fullest extent permitted by law, will.com and its operators shall not be liable for any damages arising from your use of this service, including but not limited to: a will that is found to be invalid or unenforceable, disputes among beneficiaries, or reliance on information provided by this service without independent legal review.
+To the fullest extent permitted by law, Will.com LLC shall not be liable for any damages arising from your use of this service, including but not limited to: documents that are found to be invalid or unenforceable, disputes among beneficiaries or agents, or reliance on information provided by this service without independent legal review.

 Intellectual property

-The will document you generate is yours. will.com claims no ownership over the content of documents created using your personal information through this service.
+The documents you generate are yours.
+Will.com claims no ownership over the content of documents created using your personal information through this service.

-The will.com software, design, and legal templates are owned by will.com and may not be copied or reproduced without permission.
+The will.com software, design, and legal templates are owned by Will.com LLC and may not be copied or reproduced without permission.

 Changes to these terms

 We may update these terms from time to time.
-Material changes will be noted in our changelog and the date at the top of this page will be updated.
+Material changes will be noted in our What's New and the date at the top of this page will be updated.
 Continued use of the service after changes constitutes acceptance of the updated terms.

 Governing law

-These terms are governed by the laws of the United States and the state in which will.com is operated, without regard to conflict of law principles.
+These terms are governed by the laws of the State of Texas and the United States, without regard to conflict of law principles.
+Will.com LLC is organized under the laws of the State of Texas.

 Contact